gs-olive/TensorRT/docsrc/tutorials/creating_torchscript_module_in_python.rst

 ------------------------------
 TorchScript is a way to create serializable and optimizable models from PyTorch code.
-PyTorch has detailed documentation on how to do this https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html but briefly here is the here is key background information and the process:
+PyTorch has detailed documentation on how to do this https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html but briefly here is the key background information and the process:

-PyTorch programs are based around ``Module`` s which can be used to compose higher level modules. ``Modules`` contain a constructor to set up the modules, parameters and sub-modules and a forward function which describes how to use the parameters and submodules when the module is invoked.
+PyTorch programs are based around ``Module``s which can be used to compose higher level modules. ``Module``s contain a constructor to set up the modules, parameters and sub-modules and a forward function which describes how to use the parameters and submodules when the module is invoked.

 For example, we can define a LeNet module like this: